 The Call for Proposals offered two 4-year Synergy Grants to teams of 2 researchers at an early or more advanced phase after finishing a PhD program.
 The research teams had to submit an interdisciplinary, joint research proposal that has the potential to provide insights synergistically that go beyond independent individual projects.
 The research proposal had to describe the scientific and technical aspects of the 4-year collaborative research project, demonstrating the ground-breaking nature of the research, its potential impact and research methodology.
 All applications had to be provided within the constraint that the interdisciplinary research topic should be related to one or more of the five BQs that are the core of the LiI research programme.

 Communication in Context

-A major challenge of understanding the human language faculty is to account for the extreme flexibility with which humans employ our words and gestures in everyday communicative interactions.
-Humans seem to be endowed with a remarkable ability to rapidly find relevant context for selecting and interpreting mutually understood communicative behaviours.
-This synergy project aims to understand what counts as context and how that context determines the meaning of an utterance.
+A major challenge of understanding the human language faculty is to account for the extreme flexibility with which humans employ their words and gestures in everyday communicative interactions.
+We seem to be endowed with a remarkable ability to rapidly find relevant context for selecting and interpreting mutually understood communicative behaviours.
+This Synergy project aims to understand what counts as context and how that context determines the meaning of an utterance.
 In four interrelated projects, the notion will be tested that a large portion of the context is contingent on the shared cognitive space implied by the ongoing interaction between interlocutors.
-To test this notion, first neural mechanisms will be identified critically supporting a shared cognitive space by having people interact in novel communicative settings minimizing the need for the use of pre-existing shared representations.
-Simultaneously, population-level neural activity will be recorded from neurosurgical patient pairs (dual-EEG, subproject 1), and the causal nature of the mechanistic insights using electrical brain stimulation will be tested.
+Neural mechanisms will be identified that critically support a shared cognitive space by having people interact in novel communicative settings that minimize the need for the use of pre-existing shared representations.
+In subproject 1, neural activity will be recorded from neurosurgical patient pairs (dual-EEG), and the causal nature of the mechanistic insights using electrical brain stimulation will be tested.